 If you use egg liquid to replace water partly or completely, then this will be homemade egg noodles.

 Now let’s begin

-Add flour, (egg) pinch of salt in a deepblow.
+Add flour, (egg) pinch of salt in a deep bowl.
 Pour in water step by step.
 Stir the flour with a tool.
-Stop pouring water when you see there is no dry flour in your blow.
+Stop pouring water when you see there is no dry flour in your bowl.

 Transfer the dough to a floured operating board, should be large enough in picture 1.
 Roll it into a thick wrapper firstly as picture 2.

 Roll the dough into rectangle or round wrapper with around 0.5 cm in thick, keeping remaining dough covered with flour (picture 3 and 4).

 Fold the large dough wrapper around 5cm wide(picture 5) .
 Each time after folding up, spread the surface with flour.
 Cut the remaining part off.

 Cut the folded dough into thin strips with a sharp and dry knife. (picture 6)

 Spread flour on the surface before picking the noodle strips.